atok624/Portfolio-1.github.io/README.md

 # 📖 Portfolio-1<a name="about-project"></a>

 **Portfolio-1** is a program made with Html and Css.
-It is just displays the main content of a mobile view website
+It is just displays the desktop version of a website.

 ## 🛠 Built With <a name="built-with"></a>